 EFGS is a non-profit organization managed by a group of volunteer parents (Board).
 Our staff is composed by a Director/Education Program Coordinator, an Assistant Director, an Administrative Assistant and the Education team (hired every year based on our needs).

 10] As a parent, what is my commitment?

 Learning a language is an exciting adventure that requires over time a sustained investment from both the student and his/her parents.
 We recommend when possible to speak French at home, and to enjoy French whenever possible (games, books, magazines, movies. . . ), and to read bedtimes stories in French, to cook French recipes, ect...
 Hearing French in different situations outside the classroom will reinforce the lessons your child is learning and will help him or her understand that learning a foreign language is important to you.
 Before enrolling your child, we ask you to guarantee that you have every intention to make him/her attend classes on a regular basis and for the whole school year.

 11] Will I have to volunteer?

 To stay true to our mission-- which is to provide an affordable and quality program -- our program is still very much dependent on volunteering.
 Fees cover our rental costs and materials, as well as the teachers’ salaries, but we also need everyone's time to help us.
-We're asking ALL families to volunteer in some way, shape or form.
+We're asking ALL families to volunteer the equivalent of one class/per child enrolled.